2020–21 NC State Wolfpack women's basketball team

 The 2020–21 NC State Wolfpack women's basketball team represented North Carolina State University during the 2020–21 NCAA Division I women's basketball season.
-The Wolfpack were led by eighth year head coach Wes Moore and played their home games at Reynolds Coliseum as members of the Atlantic Coast Conference.
+The Wolfpack were led by eighth-year head coach Wes Moore, and played their home games at Reynolds Coliseum as members of the Atlantic Coast Conference.

 The Wolfpack finished the season 22–3 and 12–2 in ACC play to finish in second place.
-They won the ACC tournament defeating Virginia Tech, Georgia Tech, and Louisville along the way to their title.
+They won the ACC tournament, defeating Virginia Tech, Georgia Tech, and Louisville along the way to their title.
 It was NC State's sixth title in school history.
-As ACC Tournament Champions, they received an automatic bid to the NCAA tournament where they were the one seed in the Mercado Regional.
-In the tournament they defeated sixteen seed in the first round and eight seed South Florida before losing to four seed Indiana in the Sweet Sixteen to end their season.
+As ACC Tournament Champions, they received an automatic bid to the NCAA tournament, where they were the one seed in the Mercado Regional.
+In the tournament they defeated sixteen seed in the first round and eight seed South Florida, before losing to four seed Indiana in the Sweet Sixteen to end their season.

 Previous season

-They finished the 2019–20 season 27–4, 14–4 in ACC play to finish in second place.
-They advanced to the finals of the ACC women's tournament where they defeated Florida State to win the ACC Tournament for the first time since 1991.
-As winners of the conference tournament, the Wolfpack received the automatic bid to the 2020 NCAA Division I women's basketball tournament, however, due to the COVID-19 pandemic, the NCAA Tournament was canceled on March 12, 2020.
+The team finished the 2019–20 season 27–4, 14–4 in ACC play to finish in second place.
+They advanced to the finals of the ACC women's tournament, where they defeated Florida State to win the ACC Tournament for the first time since 1991.
+As winners of the conference tournament, the Wolfpack received an automatic bid to the 2020 NCAA Division I women's basketball tournament.
+However, due to the COVID-19 pandemic, the NCAA Tournament was canceled on March 12, 2020.